Sushan-m1710/Plant-Home-page/ReadMe.md

 - Css

 Learnings
-- Lernt How to make a text and image next to each other.
+- learnt about svg files and how to use it

 Time Taken to complete
 - 4 hours